HDMI cables buying guide

 HDMI connections keep audio and video signals in the digital language of 1s and 0s, eliminating the compromised picture and sound quality caused by digital-to-analog conversions and re-conversions.

-HDMI supports video resolutions up to 1080p, which is key for 1080p-capable HDTVs and Blu-ray players.
-(A few TVs will accept 1080p signals via component video, which is useful for gamers since both the PS3 and Xbox 360 can output 1080p over component video.)
-And HDMI's sound capability now supports up to 8 channels of super-high-quality 24-bit 192kHz audio.
+HDMI supports video resolutions up to 4K, which is key for 4K TVs and Ultra HD Blu-ray players.
+And HDMI's sound capability supports up to 8 channels of super-high-quality 24-bit/192kHz audio.

 Ability to carry 3D video

-HDMI is the only connection that can carry 3D video signals from components like a 3D Blu-ray player to your 3D TV.
+HDMI is the only connection that can carry 3D video signals from components like a 3D Blu-ray player to your 3D-capable TV or projector.

 More than just audio and video